Feature

 Other tools for managing stress

 Accepting that everything can’t be perfect, rejigging your priorities, and lowering your expectations can also help you get a handle on stressful situations.
 Are there other ways to reduce stress?
 “Yes, but there’s no magic formula,” says Lupien.
 “What works for others may not work for you.
-And just because something worked once doesn’t mean it will work every time.”
+And just because something worked once doesn’t mean it’ll work every time.”
 The key is to keep a couple tricks up your sleeve so that you can try different approaches.

 Here are a few tips for managing stress:

 Take time for yourself.
 Is your mind racing when you go to bed?
 You’re not alone.
 This is often the only time of the day when the brain is not stimulated.
 “And your brain hates it,” says Lupien.
 “It takes advantage of the opportunity to remind you about everything that’s stressing you out, which makes it hard to fall asleep.”
 Lupien suggests taking a minute every day to let your brain shut off (no books, TV, computer, music, etc.).
-You could go for a swim, go running, take a walk, pick up your knitting needles, draw, walk your dog, take a bath, or chop wood.
-Your thoughts will naturally turn to what’s making you stressed, and you can then start formulating a Plan B, C, or D. Best of all, instead of tossing and turning in bed, you’ll finally be able to get some shuteye.
+You could go for a swim, go running, take a walk, pick up your knitting needles, draw, walk your dog, take a bath, or do some gardening.
+Your thoughts will naturally turn to what’s making you stressed, and you can then start formulating a plan B, C, or D. Best of all, instead of tossing and turning in bed, you’ll finally be able to get some shuteye.

 And the list goes on.
 Doing yoga or tai chi, meditating, listening to relaxing music, cooking, doing a good deed, helping a friend, and cuddling with your pet are other ways to unwind.
 That being said, you also need to address the exact cause of your stress, as simply relaxing won’t make your troubles disappear.